Estimated reading time: 3 minutes

 The mere thought of the word “audit” can send chills down the spine of any small business owner.
-That’s because IRS tax audits can pinpoint errors relating to income, deductions, credits, and business records, among others.
-In the event that discrepancies are found and back taxes are owed, they need to be paid in a timely manner to avoid additional taxes, penalties, or interest.
+IRS tax audits can pinpoint errors relating to income, deductions, credits, and business records.
+If discrepancies are found and back taxes are owed, they must be paid on time to avoid additional taxes, penalties, or interest.

-1. Avoid mistakes on your tax form.
+Avoid mistakes on your tax form.

-2. Don’t claim too many expenses.
+Don’t claim too many expenses.

-3. Report 100% of your business income.
+Report 100% of your income.

-Under-reporting your business income is another tax “no-no.” If you don’t pay the amount of business taxes that you actually owe, you might end up having to pay them back, with interest and/or late fees, in the future.
-The IRS has a number of ways to find out if you are under-reporting your business income.
+Under-reporting your business income is another tax “no-no.” If you do not pay the business taxes you owe, you might have to pay them back, with interest or late fees, in the future.
+The IRS has many ways to determine if you are under-reporting your business income.

-4. Don’t report losses year after year.
+Don’t report losses year after year.

-5. Own a home-based business?
+Own a home-based business?
 Follow the rules.

 If the IRS decides to audit your small business, it can be done via mail, at an IRS office, or on-site at your office.
-Most small business audits are completed in the field, so don’t be surprised if the IRS wants to audit your tax return at your place of business.
-The IRS will notify you ahead of time as to which documents and information will be needed.
+Most small business tax audits are completed in the field, so do not be surprised if the IRS wants to audit your tax return at your place of business.
+The IRS will notify you of which documents and information will be needed.
 You will also need to thoroughly explain your company’s accounting systems and protocols.

 If needed, you may have your accountant present at different tax audit stages to represent you and answer questions relating to IRS laws and procedures.
 Most IRS business tax audits start in the same year that returns are filed, and they are typically completed in less than one year.
 If you end up owing more taxes, the IRS is reasonably flexible in making payments.
 For example, the IRS offers extensions, monthly payment plans, and deferred payment plans.